All Episodes

 I don't know if Martin ever ended up paying for one because I was cut before seeing the outcome.

-And it's a piece that is in total defense of, except for the N-word comment in the texts.
+He goes on, and it's a piece that is in total defense of, except for the N-word comment in the texts.

-And then Tannehill about that, all these players are coming out saying, oh, Richie Incognito is not a racist.
+And then Tannehill, about that, all these players are coming out saying, oh, Richie Incognito is not a racist.

 I don't know what that is, but he's not a racist.